kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Inma again in Madrid

-- On my way home from Fatima, I stop in Madrid and see [my friend](../2024/march/13-end.md#madrid) Inma Bascones again on Sunday 26th October.
+- On my way home from Fátima, I stop in Madrid and see [Inma again](../2024/march/13-end.md#madrid) on Sunday 26th October.
-- As I'm driving into Madrid, the same lethal Google maps app hack is happening.
+- As I'm driving into Madrid, the same lethal Google maps app hack fires up.
 - They're trying to make me crash the car.
 - I meet Inma and ask her what Paloma has said.
 - She tells me Paloma thinks we are both in danger.
 - She also tells me that Paloma had looked up *Vidal SASTRE SANCHEZ HORNERO* in the Generalitat systems and found no record of a man with that name.
 - When I hear that I know I'm being fobbed off.
-- I wasn't to know until a lot later that, just a day or so before, someone with the name Vidal SASTRE SANCHEZ HORNERO is [picking up a prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
+- Outrageously - I wasn't to know until a lot later that - two days before, someone with the name Vidal SASTRE SANCHEZ HORNERO was [picking up a prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
+- Inma then tells me that Paloma did speak to her sister in La Sella as she said she would and yes, indeed, everyone in Denia knows who I am and not in a good way.
+- She does not elaborate on that apart from a suggestion that everyone found me horribly offensive.
 - I ask her what am I going to do if they try to murder me when I get home.
 - She says I should call the police.
 - I remember what Paloma told us about the police in the region.
 - I'm obviously not going to call the police if they try to murder me by poison, and Inma and Paloma know it.
 - They decided to throw me to the wolves.
 Like everyone else.
+- When I start writing this police statement in Thailand and build a website for it, Inma reaches out to ask me if I've built a website.
+I say yes.
+She says Paloma says it'll probably be shut down.

 ## Couple in hotel room